JakeSteam/blog-programming/_drafts/2023-08-16-fetching-youtube-metadata-in-github-actions-and-persisting.md

 Some of these outputs (e.g. `VIEW_COUNT`) are then passed to `numfmt`[^numfmt] to make them "pretty" (e.g. `2400` -> `2.4K`).
 All the values are then used to build a self-explanatory row of data in Markdown format.

 Note that currently the script inefficiently parses the JSON 5x.
-I intend to improve this, but as it is a small file it is not urgent.
+I intend to improve this, but as this script is very short and rarely run it is not urgent.

 [^jq]: <https://jqlang.github.io/jq/manual/>
 [^numfmt]: <https://www.gnu.org/software/coreutils/manual/html_node/numfmt-invocation.html>